athertahir/deep-learning-time-series-forecasting/chapter_22/Lab19.md

 ```

-Next, we can load thesubjecttrain.txtin thetraindirectory that provides a mapping
+Next, we can load the subject train.txt in the train directory that provides a mapping
 of rows to the subject to which it belongs.
-We can load this file using theloadfile() function.
+We can load this file using the load file() function.
-Once loaded, we can also use theunique()NumPy function to retrieve a list of the unique
+Once loaded, we can also use the unique() NumPy function to retrieve a list of the unique
 subjects in the training dataset.

 ```